Support For You

 Feeling empowered can help you recognize and prevent blood clots

-Empowered patients play a pivotal role in recognizing and preventing blood clots, a risk that exists across a spectrum of healthcare contexts.
-This comprehensive fact sheet equips patients and their advocates with essential knowledge about the risk factors, early warning signs, and symptoms associated with blood clots.
-Furthermore, it empowers them with actionable steps to proactively reduce the likelihood of encountering this potentially severe health concern.
-By educating and engaging patients, we transform them into proactive partners in their healthcare journey, enhancing their ability to safeguard their well-being and potentially avert critical complications.
-Knowledge is the key, and this fact sheet serves as an invaluable tool in empowering individuals to take charge of their health.
+Thrombosis support empowers patients to play a pivotal role in recognizing and preventing blood clots, a thrombosis risk that exists across all healthcare settings.
+Equip yourself and your advocates with essential knowledge about blood clot risk factors, early warning signs, and symptoms of venous thromboembolism (VTE).
+This thrombosis prevention guidance provides actionable steps to proactively reduce your likelihood of developing this potentially life-threatening health concern.
+Through patient education and engagement, you become transformed into a proactive partner in your healthcare journey, enhancing your ability to safeguard your well-being and prevent critical complications.
+Knowledge empowers prevention, and these patient resources serve as invaluable tools for taking charge of your thrombosis health.

 Learn More